Rochester, New York: Nineteenth century

-In 1847, Frederick Douglass founded the abolitionist newspaper, the North Star in Rochester.
-A former slave and an antislavery speaker and writer, he gained a circulation over 4,000 readers in the United States, Europe, and the Caribbean.
-The North Star served as a forum for abolitionist views.
-The Douglass home burnt down in 1872, but a marker for it is in Highland Park off South Avenue.
+In 1847, Frederick Douglass founded The North Star, an abolitionist newspaper, in Rochester.
+A former slave and an antislavery speaker and writer, he gained a circulation of over 4,000 subscribers in the United States, Europe, and the Caribbean.
+Douglass lived in Rochester until his home was destroyed in a fire in 1872, and a historical marker was erected at the site on South Avenue.
+Many other prominent abolitionists operated in the area and operated on the Underground Railroad, such as Thomas James and Austin Steward.

-Susan B. Anthony, a national leader of the women's suffrage movement, was from Rochester.
+Around the same time, the nearby Finger Lakes region was the birthplace of the women's suffrage movement.
+A critical suffragettes' convention was held in 1848 in nearby Seneca Falls, and Rochester was the home of Susan B. Anthony along with other notable Suffragettes such as Abigail Bush and Amy Post.
+The city itself played host to the Rochester Women's Rights Convention of 1848.
 The Nineteenth Amendment to the United States Constitution, in 1920, which guaranteed the right of women to vote, was known as the Susan B. Anthony Amendment because of her work toward its passage, which she did not live to see.
 Anthony's home is a National Historic Landmark known as the National Susan B. Anthony Museum and House.

-At the end of the 19th century, anarchist Emma Goldman lived and worked in Rochester for several years, championing the cause of labor in Rochester sweatshops.
-Rochester also had significant unrest in labor, race, and antiwar protests.

-After the Civil War, Rochester had an expansion of new industries in the late 19th century, founded by migrants to the city, including inventor and entrepreneur George Eastman, who founded Eastman Kodak, and German immigrants John Jacob Bausch and Henry Lomb, who launched Bausch & Lomb in 1861.
-Not only did they create new industries, but Eastman also became a major philanthropist, developing and endowing the University of Rochester, its Eastman School of Music, and other local institutions.